 - a.
 Violations or possible violations of laws or regulations whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency. - b.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by ASC Topic No. 450 Contingencies except as disclosed in the financial statements.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB ASC 450, Contingencies (formerly FASB Statement No. 5, Accounting for Contingencies) except as disclosed in the financial statements.

 - 26. GWA has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in the financial statements. - 27.
-GWA has complied with all aspects of contractual agreements that would have an effect on the financial statements in the event of noncompliance, including all requirements associated with the 2005 Series bonds. - 28.
-Except as disclosed in note 18 to the financial statements, no events have occurred after September 30, 2010, but before March 10, 2011, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements. - 29.
-No department or agency of the Federal Government or the Government of Guam has reported a material instance of noncompliance to us. - 30.
+GWA has identified all derivative instruments as defined by GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, and appropriately recorded and disclosed, where applicable, such derivatives in accordance with GASB Statement No. 53. - 28.
+GWA has complied with all aspects of contractual agreements that would have an effect on the financial statements in the event of noncompliance, including all requirements associated with the 2010 and 2005 Series bonds and bank loans. - 29.
+No events have occurred after September 30, 2011, but before April 5, 2012, the date the financial statements were available to be issued that require consideration as adjustments to, or disclosures in the financial statements. - 30.
+No department or agency of the Federal Government or GovGuam has reported a material instance of noncompliance to us. - 31.
 With regard to the fair value measurements and disclosures of certain assets, we believe that: - a.
 The measurement methods, including the related assumptions, used in determining fair value were appropriate, consistent with market participant assumptions where available without undue cost and effort, and were consistently applied in accordance with GAAP. - b.
 The completeness and adequacy of the disclosures related to fair values are in conformity with GAAP. - c.
-No events have occurred subsequent to September 30, 2010 that require adjustment to the fair value measurements and disclosures included in the financial statements. - 31.
-Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances, line of credit, or similar arrangements have been properly disclosed in the financial statements. - 32.
-Financial instruments with significant individual or group concentration of credit risk have been appropriately identified, properly recorded, and disclosed in the financial statements. - 33.
-During fiscal year 2010, GWA implemented the following pronouncements: - GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets, which addresses whether and when intangible assets should be considered capital assets for financial reporting purposes. - GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, which is intended to improve how state and local governments report information about derivative instruments - financial arrangements used by governments to manage specific risks or make investments - in their financial statements.
+No events have occurred subsequent to September 30, 2011 that require adjustment to the fair value measurements and disclosures included in the financial statements. - 32.
+During fiscal year 2011, GWA implemented the following pronouncements: - GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, which enhances the usefulness of fund balance information by providing clearer fund balance classifications that can be more consistently applied and by clarifying the existing governmental fund type definitions. - GASB Statement No. 59, Financial Instruments Omnibus, which updates and improves existing standards regarding financial reporting of certain financial instruments and external investment pools.